 - Saute the onion in a large, non-stick skillet until it begins to brown.
 Tip: Add a small pinch of baking soda to speed up browning.
 Add the garlic and cook for another minute.

-- To make Almond Parmesan, process 1/4 cup nutritional yeast and 1/3 cup whole raw almonds in a blender or food processor until crumbly.
+- Process 1/4 cup nutritional yeast and 1/3 cup whole raw almonds in a blender or food processor until crumbly.
 Store in refrigerator.

 Nutritional info is approximate.